15 ways to make money knitting

 Resources for selling custom knits:

-In conclusion, there are many ways to make money knitting.
+In conclusion, there are so many ways to make money knitting.
 Each method requires different levels of investment, skill, and effort, so you should choose the one that best suits you.
 With a little dedication and hard work, you can turn your knitting hobby into a profitable venture.